shift-org/shift-docs/README.md

 # Software

-The calendar is split into two main parts: the frontend, and the backend.
+The calendar is split into two main parts: a frontend, and a backend.
 The frontend is what most people think of the as the Shift website: it includes all of the webpages and static content.
 The backend holds all of the user submitted rides, and sends emails to users when they create new rides.

-The front end uses:
+The frontend uses:

 - [Hugo](https://gohugo.io), using:
   - the theme "s2b_hugo_theme", ported from the ["Universal"](https://themes.gohugo.io/hugo-universal-theme/) theme